Are You an Internationally Trained Physician and Want to Practice in Florida?

 - Review employment contracts with hospital and healthcare systems

-- Prepare your case for an appearance before the Board of Medicine's Credentials Committee
+- Prepare a Board of Medicine's Credentials Committee presentation

 - Knowledge of PRN options and strategies

 - Letter of explanation about case representation for future employers

 Legal Representation for Internationally Trained Physicians

 A physician with foreign training and certification wants to obtain a license to practice medicine in Florida, our legal experts can help.
 We represent internationally trained physicians before the Florida Board of Medicine.
 We have written extensively about the licensing process in Florida.
 See https://www.floridahealthcareattorney.com/2020/06/are-you-an-internationally-trained-physician-and-want-to-practice-in-florida/

 We assist with the board licensure process

 Consult with an experienced health care practice lawyer to determine the best plan of action for obtaining a Florida medical license.
 Howell, Buchan & Strong, Attorneys at Law assist internationally trained physician clients with the medical licensure process.
 See also https://flboardofmedicine.gov/licensure-faqs/